lud77/Factorize/README.md

 - [ ] Make width of collapsed panel a constant (currently the magic number 120)
 - [ ] Make magic numbers become constants
 - [ ] Make endpoint section in the panels collapsible
+- [ ] Change editable property to become "editor" and change it from boolean to text where you specify the type of editor
 - [~] Move all visual state from panels to panelCoords
     - [x] width and height, minWidth and minHeight
     - [x] resizer